Co-Investment with Payoff-Sharing Mechanism for Cooperative Decision-Making in Network Design Games: Co-investment with Payoff Sharing

 \subsection{Design Stage 2: Co-investment with Payoff-sharing}

 In Stage 2, operators may negotiate joint projects, pooling portions of their budgets to fund and design \gls{acr:pt} services.
 We propose a cooperative co-investment with payoff-sharing mechanism that (i) enables operators to jointly design and finance network expansions, and (ii) allocates the cooperative gains among participants.
 The co-investment step seeks a network design that maximizes the \emph{sum} of operator payoffs.
 The payoff-sharing steps distribute these gains so that no operator is worse off than in the non-cooperative outcome.
-Based on this premise, we define the notion of \emph{feasible agreement}.

-\begin{definition}[Feasible Agreement] Let~$v_i$ be the operator~$i$'s payoff under the cooperative mechanism, and~$\varphi_i$ their payoff at the \gls{acr:ne} of the Stage 1 non-cooperative \gls{acr:ndg}.
-We impose the \emph{individual rationality} condition:~$v_i \geq \varphi_i, \quad \forall i \in \mathcal{I}$.
-An agreement is \emph{feasible} if it satisfies this condition for all operators. \end{definition}